-This unit may be assessed on the job, off the job or a combination of both.
+This unit may be assessed on the job, off the job or a combination of both on and off the job.
 The competencies covered by this unit would be demonstrated by an individual working alone or as part of a team.
 The assessment environment should not disadvantage the candidate.